From the series ISIS' Yazidi Child Soldiers © Newsha Tavakolian / Magnum Photos

 In today's global climate of suspicion, terrorism, and rising nationalism, it is more important than ever to consider how people might be inspired to oppose armed conflict and rebuild societies.

-Picturing Peace is co-edited by Tom Allbeson, Pippa Oldfield and Jolyon Mitchell and is available for pre-order from Bloomsbury.
+Picturing Peace is co-edited by Tom Allbeson, Pippa Oldfield and Jolyon Mitchell and is available in hardback, paperback and eBook from Bloomsbury.